 Our ears contain a remarkable balance epicenter called the vestibular system that helps us know where we are in space at any given point in time.
 Are we lying down or standing up?
 Are we walking up the stairs, or sitting in a chair?
 The vestibular system detects the answers to questions such as these and communicates that information to the brain.

 The system is also directly connected to the parts of the brain that controls our ability to maintain balance.
 When the vestibular system senses that we’re falling, it communicates this to the balance centers in our brain.
 In turn, our brain signals to the rest of our body that it’s time to take appropriate measures to prevent a fall.

-This happens so quickly and automatically that we’re not aware of all the signals zipping back and forth from our ears to our brains and throughout the rest of our body.
-But anyone who’s instinctively stretched out their arms to steady themselves or brace for a fall, has experienced it happening.
+This happens so quickly and automatically that we’re not aware of all the signals zipping back and forth from our ears to our brains and throughout the rest of our bodies.
+But anyone who’s instinctively stretched out their arms to steady themselves or brace for a fall has experienced it happening.

 The vestibular system is important to our remaining upright.

 But, as we age, vestibular system cells begin to die off.

 As you can imagine, this has a significant impact on balance.
 Without a high-functioning vestibular system, our brains have trouble understanding where we are in space, setting us up for dangerous situations.

 For example, let’s pretend you’ve just stubbed your right toe.
 To compensate, you automatically shift all your weight to the left foot.
 If your vestibular system doesn’t quickly detect this shift in balance, it’s less likely that your brain will send out danger signals that would otherwise protect you from tilting too far left and taking a fall.